-3.1.8.
-Elimination of a storage group
+3.8 Elimination of a storage group

 This operation is made over main storage groups.
-These secondary groups associated to the eliminated main storage group also must be eliminated.
-Therefore, the information of the main storage group and the secondary groups must be redistributed in a different main storage group.
-The selection of the storage group in which the information is going to redistribute must be calculated according to the system policies.
+Those secondary groups associated to the eliminated main storage group must be eliminated also.
+Therefore, both the information of the main storage group and the secondary groups must be redistributed in a different main storage group.
+The selection of the storage group in which the information is going to redistribute must be calculated according to the capacities of the existing storage groups.